GioStamoulos/Kmers_Dataset_Generation_Regression_Clustering/README.md

 ### Clustering

-In this section, all the output-plots that are associated with clustering implementa- tion are presented.
+In this section, all the output-plots that are associated with clustering implementa tion are presented.
 There are four types of plots that are implemented.
 The first type shows the distibution of the kmers dataset after kmeans clustering and 2D isomap dimensionally reduction, using as label the output labels of clustering.
 The